delyle/SingleJointPointToPoint/README.md

 This code is written in MATLAB and runs on MATLAB 2024b- it may not work properly on earlier versions of MATLAB.
 The statistics and machine learning toolbox is required for the linear regression script.

 The optimisation procedure requires [CasADi](https://web.casadi.org/).
+Note that the code as written also takes advantage of the MA57 linear solver, which does not come pre-shipped with CasADi / IPOPT.
+To obtain MA57 and link it to CasADi, follow the directions [here](https://github.com/casadi/casadi/wiki/Obtaining-HSL).
+Otherwise, you may set the `linSolver` variable to `'mumps'`.
 ## Running the code

 With the MATLAB current folder set to the upper directory of the repository, run `addPaths`.